wso2/docs-choreo-dev/en/docs/webhook.md

 A webhook is a cause that activates an action.
 Webhooks in Choreo are no different and are user-defined callbacks.

 Webhooks are used by developers to implement event-driven integrations.
 Before event-driven solutions,  to identify an event occurrence, systems had to keep polling other systems periodically.
 With event-driven solutions, systems can focus on the main business-flow, and proactively be notified when an event of interest occurs in real-time.
-The following are some examples of scenarios where you can create webhook for the mentioned platforms:
+The following are some examples of scenarios where you can create webhooks for the mentioned platforms:

 - Sending a chat message in a group chat when an event gets added in a slack channel.
 - Generating an alert when a new issue gets created in a specific Git repository.